YawakoK/ykawaguchi-jinta/README.md

 ```
 python HiC_plot.py -a <assembly_original> -c <assembly_curated> -m <hic_matrix.tsv> -o <output.png>
 ```
+Note: the example uses a resolution of 2,500,000 bp.
+To change the resolution, adjust the BP value in the Juicer Tools command above and the BIN value at L1 of` HiC_plot.py`

 #### Options:
 * -a, --assembly0 : Original assembly file (required).
 * -c, --assembly-curated : Curated assembly (scaffold order) file (required).